 The motion of the ego vehicle is controlled by the control system and is not read from the scenario file.
 Instead, the ego vehicle position, velocity, yaw angle, and yaw rate are received as inputs from the Vehicle Dynamics block and are packed into a single actor pose structure using the

 packEgo MATLAB function block.

-ACCTestBenchScenario.mat.
+ACCTestBenchScenario.m to load the scenario into the workspace at the start of simulation.
+You can also load the scenario by clicking the Run Scenario Script button in the model.
 The block converts the actor poses from the world coordinates of the scenario into ego vehicle coordinates.
 The actor poses are streamed on a bus generated by the block.
 In this example, you use a Vision Detection Generator block and Radar Detection Generator block.
 Both sensors are long-range and forward-looking, and provide good coverage of the front of the ego vehicle, as needed for ACC.
 The sensors use the actor poses in ego vehicle coordinates to generate lists of vehicle detections in front of the ego vehicle.
 Finally, a clock block is used as an example of how the vehicle would have a centralized time source.
-The time is used by the Multi Object Tracker block.
+The time is used by the Multi-Object Tracker block.

 The Driving Scenario Designer app allows you to define roads and vehicles moving on the roads.
 For this example, you define two parallel roads of constant curvature.
 To define the road, you define the road centers, the road width, and banking angle (if needed).
 The road centers were chosen by sampling points along a circular arc, spanning a turn of 60 degrees of constant radius of curvature.